Participate in the ZoomCharts Challenge to showcase skills, gain recognition, network, and boost your professional profile.

 5. Visuals Gallery: Explore all the possible customization options for Drill Down Visuals.

-1. An Excel spreadsheet with 1 tab.
+1. An Excel spreadsheet with two tabs.

 2. PDF with the Intro and Brief in English.